IdrissouSOUNON/Salary-prediction/README.md

-In this project, my goal is to predict salary on Hitters data using with 322 observations of major league players on 20 predictors
+In this project, my goal is to predict salary using Ridge and Lasso Regression on Hitters data.
-Git stats.